Watercolor Commissions by Monika

 I love working on watercolor commission pieces.
 With each piece I have a chance to contribute a bit of happiness into this world and I really enjoy that.

 When you commission a painting from me, we’ll first chat to discuss what you had in mind and details about the subject.
-Due to the social distancing guidelines, currently I am unable to meet you in person but that won’t stop us from being able to communicate throughout the process.
+This can happen over email, a phone call, or in person.
+Whatever you’re comfortable with.
 I’ll want to gather as much information as I can before I get started painting.

 Once the painting is completed, I will contact you and either hand deliver or ship the painting to you.